Galveston, Texas: Exploration and 19th-century development

-The city's progress continued through the Reconstruction era with numerous "firsts": construction of the opera house (1870), and orphanage (1876), and installation of telephone lines (1878) and electric lights (1883).
+The city's progress continued through the Reconstruction era with numerous "firsts": construction of the opera house (1870), and orphanage (1876), installation of telephone lines (1878) and electric lights (1883).
 Having attracted freedmen from rural areas, in 1870 the city had a black population that totaled 3,000, made up mostly of former slaves but also by persons who were free men of color and educated before the war.
 Blacks comprised nearly 25% of the city's population of 13,818 that year.

 During the post–Civil War period, leaders such as George T. Ruby and Norris Wright Cuney, who headed the Texas Republican Party and promoted civil rights for freedmen, helped to dramatically improve educational and employment opportunities for blacks in Galveston and in Texas.
 Cuney established his own business of stevedores and a union of black dockworkers to break the white monopoly on dock jobs.
 Galveston was a cosmopolitan city and one of the more successful during Reconstruction; the Freedmen's Bureau was headquartered here.
 German families sheltered teachers from the North, and hundreds of freedmen were taught to read.
 Its business community promoted progress, and immigrants stayed after arriving at this port of entry.

 By the end of the 19th century, the city of Galveston had a population of 37,000.
 Its position on the natural harbor of Galveston Bay along the Gulf of Mexico made it the center of trade in Texas.
 It was one of the nation's largest cotton ports, in competition with New Orleans.
 Throughout the 19th century, the port city of Galveston grew rapidly and the Strand was considered the region's primary business center.
 For a time, the Strand was known as the "Wall Street of the South".
 In the late 1890s, the government constructed Fort Crockett defenses and coastal artillery batteries in Galveston and along the Bolivar Roads.
 In February 1897, the USS Texas (nicknamed Old Hoodoo), the first commissioned battleship of the United States Navy, visited Galveston.
 During the festivities, the ship's officers were presented with a $5,000 silver service, adorned with various Texas motifs, as a gift from the state's citizens.